mesosphere/dcos-docs-site/pages/services/edge-lb/1.1/installing/index.md

 - Currently, Edge-LB works only with DC/OS Enterprise in permissive mode on DC/OS 1.10, and permissive or strict mode on DC/OS 1.11 [security mode](/latest/security/ent/#security-modes).

 # Add Edge-LB package repositories

 The Edge-LB package comprises two components:

-- Edge-LB API server
-- Edge-LB pools
+<p class="message--note"><strong>NOTE: </strong>If your environment is behind a firewall or otherwise not able to access the public catalog, then you must use a local catalog.</p>

-In order to install Edge-LB, you must install universe repositories for the Edge-LB API server and the Edge-LB pool.
-The Edge-LB API server is a RESTful API that manages one or more Edge-LB pools.
-Each Edge-LB pool is a collection of load balancers.
-An Edge-LB pool can be used to launch one or more instances of a load balancer to create a single highly available load balancer.
+- An **Edge-LB pool** can be used to launch one or more instances of a load balancer to create a single highly available load balancer.
 Currently the Edge-LB pool supports only HAProxy as a load balancer.

+<p class="message--note"><strong>NOTE: </strong>You must have a service account to do this.</p>

 <p class="message--note"><strong>NOTE: </strong>If your environment is behind a firewall or otherwise not able to access the public catalog, then you must use a local catalog.</p>

+## Obtain artifacts

+If your cluster already has connectivity, you can obtain the artifacts directly.

-1. Download the artifacts for each of the repos from the [Mesosphere support page](https://support.mesosphere.com/hc/en-us/articles/213198586).
+If you do not have a cluster with connectivity, you will then need a service account to download the artifacts for each of the repos from the [Mesosphere support page](https://support.mesosphere.com/hc/en-us/articles/213198586).
+Note that you will get a "page not found" message if you attempt to download the artifacts without a service account.

-<p class="message--note"><strong>NOTE: </strong>You must have a service account to do this.</p>
+## Add them to the package repository

-2. Once you have the links to the artifacts for the Edge-LB API server and Edge-LB pool repositories, use the following command to add them to the universe package repository:
+Once you have the links to the artifacts for the Edge-LB API server and Edge-LB pool repositories, use the following command to add them to the universe package repository:

 ```bash
 dcos package repo add --index=0 edgelb  https://<insert download link>/stub-universe-edgelb.json